 - Indesit Aria IDU6340IX – 0.96 kWh per use

 - NEFF N30 U1CHC0AN0B – 0.81 kWh per use

 - NEFF N50 B2ACH7HH0B – 0.99 kWh per use

 - Smeg Victoria DOSF6920N1 – 0.99 kWh per use

 - Zanussi ZPHNL3X1 – 0.71 kWh per use

-Standard electricity costs are £0.27 per kWh in the UK for the Energy Price Cap (EPC) period from 1 October to 31 December 2023.
+Standard electricity costs are 28.62 pence per kWh in the UK for the Energy Price Cap (EPC) period from 1 January to 31 March 2024.

 Based on this, here is how much your electric oven will cost you if you use it once a day: